reflex-frp/reflex-platform/README.md

 The first argument to `el` is a `String`, which will become the tag of the html element produced.
 The second argument is a `Widget`, which will become the child of the element being produced.

+> #### Sidebar: Interpreting the MonadWidget type
+> FRP-enabled datatypes in Reflex take an argument `t`, which identifies the FRP subsystem being used.
+This ensures that wires don't get crossed if a single program uses Reflex in multiple different contexts.
+You can think of `t` as identifying a particular "timeline" of the FRP system.
+> Because most simple programs will only deal with a single timeline, we won't revisit the `t` parameters in this tutorial.
+As long as you make sure your `Event`, `Behavior`, and `Dynamic` values all get their `t` argument, it'll work itself out.

 In our example, `el "div" $ text "Welcome to Reflex"`, the first argument to `el` was `"div"`, indicating that we are going to produce a div element.

 The second argument to `el` was `text "Welcome to Reflex"`.
 The type signature of `text` is: